silvamleandro/UAV_Platform/README.md

 - Matheus dos Santos Luccas: matheus.luccas@usp.br.

 ## Technologies and Tools Used
-The technologies and tools in the sequence have been used for the development of this project so far.
-However, other tools can be added in future modifications, for example, the addition of some Graphical User Interface (GUI).
+The technologies and tools in the sequence have been used for the development of this project:

 - **DJI Tello** Consists of an extremely light UAV with only 80 g counting the propellers and battery, low cost and portable, in addition to being designed for beginners in the area.
 The UAV can fly up to 13 minutes at a speed of 28.8 km/h within a radius of up to 100 meters away;
 - **Python:** Simple, versatile programming language and has a huge amount of libraries, such as paho-mqtt and djitellopy;